bparanj/Essential-TDD/en/14-week/14-week.markdown

   end
 end

 describe Week do
-  it "should return monday as the first day of the week" do
+  it "returns monday as the first day of the week" do
     day = Week.day("1")

     day.should == :monday
   end
-  it "should return false for numbers that does not correspond to week day" do
+  it "returns false for numbers that does not correspond to a week day" do
-    day = Week.day("7")
+    day = Week.day("8")

     day.should be_false
   end
 end
 ```

+If you are versioning your API, then you could make changes that can break your clients.
+In this case, you would deprecate your old API and give sufficient time for the client to migrate to your newer version.

 ## Version 4 ##

-Added three contract tests that explicitly documents the behavior of the API for invalid inputs.
-Hash#fetch throws exception that is implicit in the code.
+Added two new contract specs that explicitly documents the behavior of the API for invalid inputs.
+Hash#fetch throws exception for cases that was implicit in the code.

 week_spec.rb